 Iconic Kyoto locations, including Fushimi-Inari, Ginkaku-ju (Silver Pavilion), Kinkakuji (Golden Pavilion), and the stone garden of Ryoan-ji.

 This is by no means the definitive list of where we will be spending our time and organising our photo shoots, but it gives you a good idea of the spectrum of sights we are hoping to cover.
 There are plenty of other places well worth visiting and capturing with our cameras, from the Arashiyama Bamboo forest to the ancient blocs of Gion Higashiyama.
 There we can further immerse ourselves in Japanese culture, and watch on as geishas scutter about their business.

 This will be our final day in Japan.
-We'll have a long trip ahead of us, making our way from Kyoto back to the busy streets of Tokyo, reaching Tokyo Central Station by 4pm.
-If you are planning to fly out on this day, then we suggest arranging your flight from Tokyo for no earlier than 8pm.
-For those who plan to depart from Osaka, then we strongly advise that you arrange your flight for no earlier than 5pm, in the case of any delays.
+We will make our way to the city of Osaka, where we will say our final goodbyes.
+If you are planning to fly out on this day, then please let our guides know in advance so that they may assist you with your transfers.
+We strongly advise that you arrange your flight for no earlier than 5pm, in the case of any delays.

 Professional Photo Guide